The Church of Jesus Christ of Latter-day Saints in the Philippines

-The Church of Jesus Christ of Latter-day Saints in the Philippines (Filipino: Ang Simbahan ni Jesucristo ng mga Banal sa mga Huling Araw) refers to the organization and its members in the Philippines.
+The Church of Jesus Christ of Latter-day Saints (LDS Church; Ang Simbahan ni Jesucristo ng mga Banal sa mga Huling Araw) in the Philippines refers to the organization and its members in the Philippines.

-The Philippines ranks as having the most members of the LDS Church among countries in Asia (most of Asia's LDS Church membership is located in the Philippines) and the fourth most worldwide.
-In 2021, The Philippines also had most LDS Church members per capita in Asia.
+The Philippines ranks as having the most church members and members per capita among Asian countries and the fourth most members worldwide.

 History

 The first contact the church had with the Philippines was in 1898 during the Spanish–American War.
-Two LDS men, Willard Call and George Seaman, who were part of the United States artillery battery, were set apart as missionaries and began to proselytize after being deployed to the Philippines.
+Two church members, Willard Call and George Seaman, who were part of the United States artillery battery, were set apart as missionaries and began to proselytize after being deployed to the Philippines.
 However, they met with little success.
 Active proselytizing stopped at the onset of World War II.

 The first Filipino to join the LDS Church was Aniceta Pabilona Fajardo in 1945, who was introduced to the church by Maxine Grimm, who was in the Philippines with the Red Cross in the aftermath of World War II.

 The Luzon Serviceman's District was organized during the Korean War under the Japanese Mission for American servicemen stationed in the Philippines.
 In August 1955, the district was then transferred to the newly organized Southern Far East Mission, under the direction of Joseph Fielding Smith, a member of the Quorum of the Twelve.
 During this time, Smith visited the Philippines.
 Due to legal issues, the LDS Church could not send missionaries to the country.
-Missionary work, however, was done by LDS servicemen and American residents, including Kendall B. Schaefermeyer, a returned missionary serving in the U.S. Navy.
+Missionary work, however, was done by Latter-day Saint servicemen and American residents, including Kendall B. Schaefermeyer, a returned missionary serving in the U.S. Navy.
 He had baptized four Filipinos by October 1957 and was teaching more than 20 others.

 During 1960, Gordon B. Hinckley, then an Assistant to the Twelve, and apostle Ezra Taft Benson, visited the Philippines.
-The purpose of the visit was mainly to see the work of the LDS servicemen groups, but they brought back encouraging reports of the missionary work being done among the native Filipinos.
+The purpose of the visit was mainly to see the work of the servicemen groups, but they brought back encouraging reports of the missionary work being done among the native Filipinos.